linode/docs/docs/getting-started.md

     echo "HOSTNAME=\"hostname\"" > /etc/conf.d/hostname
     /etc/init.d/hostname restart

-## Setting the Timezone
+## Set the Timezone

-By default, a Linode's Linux image will be set to UTC time (also known as Greenwich Mean Time) but this can be changed.
+By default, a Linode's Linux image will be set to UTC time (also known as Greenwich Mean Time), but this can be changed.
 It may be better to use the same timezone which a majority of your users are located in, or that you live in to make log file timestamps more sensible.

 ### Debian / Ubuntu